lblod/enrich-submission-service/README.md

 ```
 POST /delta
 ```
 Triggers the enrichment for harvested publications.
+I.e. prepares a meta TTL containing data from the store that is required to fill in and validate the form.

 ### Manual editing of submission documents
 ```